animir/node-rate-limiter-flexible/README.md

 ## node-rate-limiter-flexible

-**rate-limiter-flexible** limits number of actions by key and protects from DDoS and brute force attacks at any scale.
+**rate-limiter-flexible** counts and limits number of actions by key and protects from DDoS and brute force attacks at any scale.

 It works with _Redis_, process _Memory_, _Cluster_ or _PM2_, _Memcached_, _MongoDB_, _MySQL_, _PostgreSQL_ and allows to control requests rate in single process or distributed environment.